r-nilesh-c/File-Transfer-Project/README.md

     - For network access, configure your firewall and network settings
     - Update the server address in the web interface when accessing

-3. Security considerations:
-    - The encryption keys are stored in the `encryption.keys` file
-    - Ensure this file has proper permissions
-    - Consider implementing additional security measures for production use

 ## Usage